-I recently stumbled upon a claim about Kindles (and other E-ink screen tablets in general) that sent me spinning and searching for answers.
+I recently stumbled on a claim by the experts of Kindle (and of other E-ink screen tablets possibly as well) that sent me spinning and searching for answers a bit.
 Here’s how it began:

-In one very vocal online communities out there, a splinter group claimed that:
+In one very vocal online communities out there, a splinter group claimed the following:

-Point being made here was whether or not a screenreader with an E-ink screen is better for reading books than a tablet with an iridescent screen.
-And why so.
+Point being made here by this user was that a screenreader with an E-ink screen is better for reading books than a tablet with an iridescent screen or in other words an IPS panel.

-And the arguments raged from (i) not looking at the source of light directly to (ii) because blue light could hurt our eyes to (iii) it’s almost like reading on paper and so on.
-No clear explanation was provided that was grounded in fundamentals of physics and tribalism soon drowned every other voice on the forum.
+The argument was followed up with reasoning and the community raged from (i) not looking at the source of light directly to (ii) because blue light could hurt our eyes to (iii) it’s almost like reading on paper and so on.
+However, no clear scientific explanation was provided that was grounded in fundamentals of physics.

-Okay.
-But what is really happening here?
-Why does staring at your mobile or iPad all day wear us out?
-How does the human eye work?
-What is vision?
-Does it matter if a surface is backlit or reflecting ambient lighting?
+So what is really happening here?
+Why does staring into your mobile or iPad all day feel strenuous after sometime?
+Does it really not matter if a surface is backlit or reflecting ambient lighting?

 [ Image credits: www.nkcf.org]